 After spending years together many husbands fail to see the woman they fell in love with in their wives.
 This isn’t your fault, but after marriage there are a bunch of new responsibilities, like children, work and household tasks, to take on.
 Being busy all the time can take its toll and that carefree, happy girl he married is hidden behind a busy wife making sure everything gets done.

-MY HUSBAND HATES ME because he Is Stressed Out
+he Is Stressed Out

 From my experience, stress is the number one reason many marriages become strained and start to break down.
 When I say stress, it could be anything from financial stress to career stress.
 It doesn’t always have to be marital stress.
 But, no matter where the stress comes from it can cause a lot of damage to relationships.
 If your husband is always stressed, inevitably he will take it out on you.
 It may not even be your fault and he may not want to hurt you, but that stress will eventually be channeled into blaming or hating you.

-MY HUSBAND HATES ME Because HE SAID IT TO MY FACE
+HE SAID IT TO MY FACE

 So your husband said he hates you?
 Well, it might seem like he meant it, but hate is an extremely strong word.
 Don’t take anything he said in the heat of an argument seriously.
 When we argue with loved ones, sometimes harsh words are spoken because we feel like our love isn’t being reciprocated.
 Sometimes we girls can be bitches when we argue and it’ll obviously tick him off and make him say something he doesn’t mean.
 You need to just remember that arguing is better than indifference.
 The fact that he is still invested in arguing about relationship problems means he does still care for you.